-Peer-to-peer lending, often referred to as “crowd-lending”, is the term used to describe online financial matchmakers which pair together borrowers and lenders without the involvement of a traditional financial intermediary.
+- Peer-to-peer lending, often referred to as “crowd-lending”, is the term used to describe an alternative online financial matchmakers which pair together borrowers and lenders without the involvement of a traditional financial intermediary.
 Successful P2P platforms include Funding Circle, LendInvest and Funding Knight, where lenders are able to choose between a variety of potential borrowers.
 The lenders benefit from the interest generated from the loans whilst borrowers are given access to finance they would have been unlikely to receive from traditional means.
 P2P Lending falls into 2 broad categories: P2P Business Loans and P2P Consumer Loans.

 - Equity based Crowdfunding raises capital in return for shares in a company, predominantly start-ups.